 One of three things on this list that I myself have still not accomplished but intend to in the near future.
 Rabbits are incredibly prolific and give you both meat and furs.
 Their manure is an excellent garden-ready fertilizer that won’t burn plants (like chicken poop does), and they could very easily be bartered for goods or services in a post-collapse society as well.

 I’m currently looking into New Zealand rabbits.
-They’re a well-known meat breed, and don’t get as obnoxiously large as Flemish Giants (another well-known meat breed).
+They’re a well-known meat breed and don’t get as obnoxiously large as Flemish Giants (another famous meat breed).

 Rick Austin recommends these animals in his Secret Livestock of Survival.
-I have Nigerian Dwarf goats, a good dairy breed that doesn’t take up very much space at all.
+I have Nigerian Dwarf goats, a good dairy breed that doesn’t take up very much space.
 I like goats because they can live in rough conditions, seem to be pretty hardy, and are just fun to watch.

 In a grid down situation, this exponentially increases your food production ability, and hence your food independence as well.
 Milk, cheese, yogurt, whey, skins, and meat are just some of the products of a goat or sheep.
 The babies could easily be bartered in a post-collapse society as well.

-They certainly have to be fed a lot (twice as much as my other chickens), but they slaughter at 8 weeks, and have a good feed to meat conversion ratio.
+They certainly have to be fed a lot (twice as much as my other chickens), but they slaughter at eight weeks and have a good feed to meat conversion ratio.
 The chicks cost around $3 each, and my portable chicken tractor ran me around $100.

 I did the mini version of this, really creating more of a seed starter than an actual greenhouse.
 Harbor Freight sells a $200 version that utilizes clear plates that would still permit you to grow at least some crops outside during the winter months.
 If all else fails, a roll of clear plastic could easily serve the same purpose here as well though.